wavefrontHQ/docs/pages/doc/alerts.md

 </table>
 </li>

 <li>(Recommended) Specify a list of alert targets for each severity.
 Wavefront notifies the target(s) when the alert changes state, for example, from CHECKING to FIRING, or when the alert is snoozed.
+Specify names of <a href="webhooks_alert_notification.html">custom alert targets</a> that you already created.
 You can specify up to ten different targets for each severity.
-Use commas to separate targets.
-You cannot specify an email address or PagerDuty key.
-Instead, you specify names of <a href="webhooks_alert_notification.html">custom alert targets</a> that you already created. <br/>
+You cannot specify an email address or PagerDuty key directly.<br/>
 <br/>
 {% include note.html content="You cannot associate an alert target with more than one severity.
-Alert targets subscribe to all notifications at their severity and above.
+Alert targets subscribe to **all** notifications at their severity and above.<br/> <br/>

 For example, an alert target for an INFO severity receives all notifications for INFO, SMOKE, WARN,  and SEVERE.
 Because notifications potentially go to targets of different severities, you cannot associate an alert target with more than one severity." %}
 </li>

 <li>